Markf1994/segretaria-digitale-backend/README.md

 curl -X POST -F "file=@shift.xlsx" http://localhost:8000/import/xlsx -o turni.pdf
 ```

+When an import fails, the API returns a JSON response with a `detail` field
+describing the issue.
+Front‑end code should display this message to the user
+instead of logging a truncated line such as `ImportExcel error: L`.

 ## Shift PDF endpoint

 The `GET /orari/pdf?week=YYYY-Www` route returns a PDF summary of the shifts